ncreddine/pose_conversion_pfe/data/README.md

  ## Convert to JSON

-The first step is to execute the `csv_to_JSON.py` file.
-This converts the provided `cmu_intervals_df.csv`, where links to each speaker and their `interval_ids` are stored, to a json file more readable and easier to execute for our next step.
-The following command does what we described above :
+Before extracting the pose, the first step is to execute the `csv_to_JSON.py` file.
+This converts the provided `cmu_intervals_df.csv`, where video links for each speaker and their `interval_ids` are stored, to a json file more readable and easier to execute for the following step.
+This by executing the following command :

+> This command needs to have acces to  `cmu_intervals_df.csv` and `missing_intervals.h5` by specifying the path their path in the args.
+By default the output path is the current working directory.

 ```
 ./csv_to_JSON.py    --intervals  path/to/cmu_intervals_df.csv \
                     --missing    path/to/missing_intervals.h5 \